C++ Math logb

 Parameter

-x : The value whose logarithm is to be calculated.
+x : The value for which the logarithm needs to be determined.

 Return value